timmoorhouse/mega65-forth/README.md

 - Benchmarks
   - [ ] Compiling the dictionary?
   - [ ] Something without I/O?
+  - [ ] A naive fibonnaci might be nice for inner interpreter performance

 There'll be lots more to do after that.